lorinkoz/talk-djangoconus24-redirect/slides.md

 ---

-Thought, and organization and commitment will make them .bold[beautiful].
+Thought, organization and commitment will make them .bold[beautiful].

 ---